LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```

-The following function will be used to terminate agreements before 365 days: Here, the function will only run if the user's account address and the landlord's account address are the same, there is a gap of less than 365 days after previous agreement.

-Now we will create a function which will be used by Landlord to terminate an agreement. <br>
+Let's create a function that will be used by the landlord to terminate an agreement.

-Before creating `agreementTerminated` function , we have to remember this few points :<br>
+Before creating `agreementTerminated` function, remember the following:
-* The function will only execute : If the User's address & Landlord's address both are same.
+* The function will only execute if the user's address and the landlord's address are same.
-* The function will only execute : If Tenant had signed that agreement less than a year ago.
+* The function will only execute if the tenant had signed that agreement less than a year ago.

 ```ruby
     function agreementTerminated(uint _index, uint _terminateno) public onlyLandlord(_index) AgreementTimesLeft(_index){
         require(msg.sender != address(0));